 Developing innovative programs in the nonprofit sector to meet constituents’ needs has long been my passion.
 That passion has driven my career, which consists of 28 years in community colleges, 12 years in chamber of commerce and economic development organizations, and now my work with Convergent.
 I have operated programs to serve high school dropouts, at-risk youth, the unemployed, persons with special needs, and programs serving business and industry.
 It is important for me to feel at the end of the day that I have done things that improve peoples’ lives or better the community.
 I have always been motivated to operate nonprofits that met or exceeded the established goals, strove for continuous improvement and growth, and did so in a financially sound manner.
 To me, nonprofit is a tax classification and not an operational objective.

 It has been my privilege to work with many great staff and volunteers over the years.
 Creating a team that “wins” by identifying worthy goals and working together to achieve them has always been my greatest compensation.
 Nonprofits are often under-appreciated but imagine a world without them!
-I am very proud of the work that I have been blessed to do over a forty-four-year career.
+I am very proud of the work that I have been blessed to do over a 44-year career.

 Dennis brings an extensive background in nonprofit and education organization administration to the Convergent team.
 He excels at working with colleagues and regional partners to establish and achieve common goals.
 A skilled facilitator, Dennis assisted many organizations to establish their vision statement accompanied with the goals, action plans, and budgets to realize the vision.
 Additionally, he has experience promoting collaborative efforts at the local, regional, and state levels to bring together the necessary individuals and groups to accomplish results.